arthurjames/infrastructure-as-code/README.md

 * var.key_name - which is the AWS key pair name you'll be using
 * var.office_cidr - which is the network from where you'll grant SSH access to the public subnet.
 For example: 1.1.1.1/32.

-#### Core environment
+#### VPC's

+There are 4 separate vpc's:
+* dmz: contains bastion
+* ims: Infrastructure Management System
+* dev
+* prod

+Each VPC can be kicked off with:

 ```
-$ cd terraform/envs/ims/core
+$ cd terraform/aws/<vpc>
 $ terraform init
 $ terraform plan
 $ terraform apply
 ```

+#### DMZ

+DMZ contains your loghost/bastion.

 #### Infrastructure Management System (IMS)

-This step will create the necessary EC2 instances, three on the IMS subnet:
+This step will create the necessary EC2 instances.
+* public subnet:
+  * nginx proxy with grafana

+* private subnet:
   * jenkins
   * elasticsearch
   * prometheus

-And finally, the proxy for the webinterfaces of elasticsearch and prometheus:
+#### DEV/PROD

+These environments are functionally exactly the same.
+* public subnet:
   * nginx proxy

-#### Kubernetes

-This step will create a kubernetes setup which consists of:
+* private subnet:
-* master
+  * k8s master
-* slaves
+  * k8s slaves
   * etcd

-#### Connect to bastion

-OSX:
+#### Peering connections

+As a final step, create peering connections between your VPC's and add necessary routing rules.

 ```
-$ ssh-add -k ~/.ssh/yourprivatekey.pem
+$ cd terraform/aws/network
+$ terraform init
+$ terraform plan
-$ ssh-add -L
+$ terraform apply
 ```

 ### Ansible

-For configuration of the nodes we'll move to AWS.
-We want to configure all nodes be it on public or private subnets.
-Because most nodes do not have a public dns name, nor public ip, we need to select those nodes by private ip's.
+For configuation management we use Ansible using a dynamic inventory script behind a bastion.

 #### Preparation